ruoranepi/blog/content/post/2018-05-01-hello-world.md

 First post!
 I'll use this space for sharing reading and research notes.

-This site was created following the [Blogdown book](https://bookdown.org/yihui/blogdown/) with the [base16 theme](https://themes.gohugo.io/base16/).
+This site was created following the [Blogdown book](https://bookdown.org/yihui/blogdown/).